idodin/GBF_Hotkey/README.md

 6.**Im new to python and even more to programming.
 Don't expect something well made, stable, dynamic or w/o bugs.**

 # Known bug
 [FIXED] Quest and cancel button wasn't detect by pyautogui.
 When using counter multiple time within a same function, second while loop doesn't work.
+[BUG] No control over user input which can result in crash if not following correctly the instruction or miss press a key.